satish860/TeslaClone/README.md

   }
 ```

 So that we can see the content rise to the top of the screen, I have increased the width and height to full screen.
-Aligning things in the centre of the screen and shifting the content down a bit calls for a top margin.
+Aligning things in the center of the screen and shifting the content down a bit calls for a top margin.

 Now let's apply the font changes to the text component.